zcattacz/alasql_wiki/How-to-group-complex-JSON-object-by-nested-properties.md

 ### Answer

-You can group all points with Alasql library:
+You can group all points with AlaSQL library:

     var res = alasql('SELECT features->0->properties->event_set__all->0->category__category \
                           AS category, ARRAY(_) AS points FROM ?
 GROUP BY category',[data]);